First Law for Nonsingular Black Holes in 2D Dilaton Gravity: The first law

 Consider the Weyl-fixed dilaton gravity Lagrangian in Eq.~\eqref{eqai}, which can be written as a 2-form on the spacetime manifold as

 where $\epsilon$ is the volume form.
 Its first-order variation takes the standard form

 where $\psi=(g_{ab},\varphi)$ denotes the collection of dynamical fields and $\mathbf{\Theta}(\psi,\delta\psi)$ is the symplectic potential.
-The equations of motion, given in Eqs.~\eqref{eqai1} and \eqref{eqai2}, are simply $\mathbf{E}(\psi)=0$, where $\mathbf{E}(\psi)$ is locally constructed from $\psi$ and its derivatives (for details, see Appendix~\ref{app:iw_details}).
+The equations of motion, given in Eqs.~\eqref{eqai1} and \eqref{eqai2}, are simply $\mathbf{E}(\psi)=0$, where $\mathbf{E}(\psi)$ is locally constructed from $\psi$ and its derivatives (see \ref{app:iw_details} for their derivation).
 For any vector field $\xi^a$, the associated Noether current is defined by~\cite{Iyer:1994ys,Wald:1993nt}

+where $\xi\cdot \mathbf{L}$ denotes the contraction of $\xi^a$ with the Lagrangian $\mathbf{L}$ and $\mathcal{L}_{\xi}\psi$ denotes the variation of the dynamical fields induced by the diffeomorphism generated by $\xi^a$.
+Diffeomorphism covariance implies~\cite{Iyer:1994ys,Wald:1993nt,Xiao2024}